shinokada/python-for-ib-diploma-mathematics/README.md

 This is a list of articles I wrote in [Medium](https://medium.com/@shinichiokada).

-The new IB syllabus introduced a new component called "toolkit".
+The new IB Diploma Mathematics syllabus introduced a new component called "toolkit".
 Total time allocation for this component is 30 hours for SL and HL.
-In the syllabus outline, it reads "Investigative, problem-solving and modelling skills development leading to an individual exploration.
+In the syllabus outline, it reads:

+> Investigative, problem-solving and modelling skills development leading to an individual exploration...

+In this series, I am going to explore the possibilities what Jupyter Notebook can offer to the IB Diploma Mathematics teachers and students.
+We are going to use Jupyter Notebook.

+> The Jupyter Notebook is an open-source web application that allows you to create and share documents that contain live code, equations, visualizations and narrative text... - jupyter.org

-In this series, I am going to explore the possibilities what Jupyter Notebook can offer to the IB Mathematics.
-We are going to use Python which has rich and mature libraries suitable for IB Mathematics.
-Python is a programming language and currently it is the defacto language for Data Science.
+We are going to install Anaconda since it includes Jupyter Notebook and Python libraries.
+Python has rich and mature libraries suitable for IB Mathematics.
+Python is a programming language and currently [it became the language of choice for Data Science.](https://www.netguru.com/blog/how-did-python-become-the-language-of-choice-for-data-science)

 > ... gives students opportunities in the classroom for undertaking
 > an inquiry-based approach and focusing on conceptual understanding